Understanding Your CARE Tool Assessment

 - 14. Changes in Your Condition

 - 15. Where to Get Help

 We explain the assessment DSHS uses to see if you can get help with personal care.
-Questions and Answers about COPES has info about
+Questions and Answers about COPES has more about

 how much you would pay for personal care

-During your assessment, a case manager asks you questions about the help you need received.
-DSHS or your Area Agency on Aging uses that info to decide what services you can get, such as personal care hours and nursing services.
+During your assessment, a case manager asks you questions about help you have gotten.
+DSHS or your Area Agency on Aging uses that information to decide what services you can get, such as personal care hours and nursing services.

-After your assessment, DSHS sends you a letter explaining the services it believes you need.
-It should have detailed info about how much help you need with each task, and whether you get any free help.
+After your assessment, DSHS sends you a letter.
+It explains the services DSHS believes you need.
+It should have lots of information about how much help you need with each task, and if you already get any free help.

-Use this to get ready for your assessment.
-It is important to understand
+This can help you get ready for your assessment.
+It is important for you to understand

 After your assessment, this booklet can help you

-A lot of the info DSHS gathers for the assessment does not affect your services.
-Here we explain only the info affecting your personal care hours.
-Example: We do not talk about an extra assessment done by the Developmental Disabilities Administration (DDA) called the “Support Intensity Scale” (SIS).
+A lot of the information DSHS gathers for the assessment does not affect your services.
+Here we explain only the information affecting your personal care hours.
+Example: We do not talk about an extra assessment done by the Developmental Disabilities Administration (DDA) called the "Support Intensity Scale" (SIS).